Hepatitis C is a viral disease that leads to swelling (inflammation) of the liver.

-You can catch hepatitis C if the blood of someone who has hepatitis C enters your body.
+You can catch hepatitis C if the blood of someone who has HCV enters your body.
 Exposure may occur:

-People at risk of hepatitis C are those who:
+People at risk for HCV are those who:

-Most people who are recently infected with hepatitis C do not have symptoms.
-Some people have yellowing of the skin (jaundice) that goes away.
+Most people who are recently infected with HCV do not have symptoms.
+Some people have yellowing of the skin (jaundice).
 Chronic infection often causes no symptoms.
-But tiredness, skin disorders and other problems can occur.
-Persons who have long-term (chronic) infection often have no symptoms until their liver becomes scarred (cirrhosis).
-Most people with this condition are ill and have many health problems.
+But fatigue, depression and other problems can occur.

-The following symptoms may occur with hepatitis C infection:
+The following symptoms may occur with HCV infection:

 Exams and Tests

-Blood tests are done to check for hepatitis C:
+Blood tests are done to check for HCV:

-Genetic testing is done to check for the type of hepatitis C (genotype).
+Further genetic testing is done to check for the type of HCV (genotype).
 There are six types of the virus (genotypes 1 through 6).
 Test results can help your doctor choose treatment that is best for you.

-The following tests are done to identify and monitor liver damage from hepatitis C:
+The following tests are done to identify and monitor liver damage from HCV:

-A liver transplant may be recommended for persons who develop cirrhosis and liver cancer.
-Your health care provider can tell you more about liver transplant.
+A liver transplant may be recommended for people who develop cirrhosis and/or liver cancer.
+Your provider can tell you more about liver transplant.

-If you have hepatitis C:
+If you have HCV:

-Joining a support group can help ease the stress of having hepatitis C. Ask your health care provider about liver disease resources and support groups in your area.
+Joining a support group can help ease the stress of having HCV.
+Ask your provider about liver disease resources and support groups in your area.

 When to Contact a Medical Professional

-Call your health care provider if:
+Call your provider if:

-Things that can be done to prevent the spread of hepatitis C from one person to another include:
+Steps that can be taken to help prevent the spread of HCV from one person to another include:

-If you or your partner is infected with hepatitis C and you have been in a stable and monogamous (no other partners) relationship, the risk of giving the virus to, or getting the virus from, the other person is low.
+If you or your partner is infected with HCV and you have been in a stable and monogamous (no other partners) relationship, the risk of giving the virus to, or getting the virus from, the other person is low.

-Hepatitis C virus cannot be spread by casual contact, such as holding hands, kissing, coughing or sneezing, breastfeeding, sharing eating utensils or drinking glasses.
+HCV cannot be spread by casual contact, such as holding hands, kissing, coughing or sneezing, breastfeeding, sharing eating utensils or drinking glasses.

-Currently there is no vaccine for hepatitis C.
+Currently there is no vaccine for HCV.

-Review Date: 10/13/2013
+Review Date: 1/12/2020